This page is currently under construction. If you have questions about GC Image not listed on this page, please forward them to us.

 that has been performed on the image.

-option from the Edit menu of the Image Viewer.
-The last
+Step 1: Select the List Operations option from the Edit menu of the Image Viewer.
+GC Image presents a List Operations popup.

 Step 3: Enter the destination file name for the report, then